The Grand Circuit

 Enjoy: Kidepo Valley National Park

 Kidepo Valley National Park is one of Africa’s last great wilderness areas.
 It is an endless area of vast savanna plains and mountain ranges.
-Out on the savanna, you are likely to see impressive herds of ostriches, hartebeest, buffaloes and giraffes and possibly predators such as lions, cheetah and leopards.
+Out on the savanna, you will likely see impressive herds of ostriches, hartebeest, buffaloes and giraffes and possibly predators such as lions, cheetahs and leopards.
 While the game viewing is excellent, it is the thrilling sense of supreme isolation that many people enjoy most.

 Day 16 of 24